patrickfrey/mewa/doc/tutorial.md

-seekContextKey = "seekctx"	-- Key for seek context types defined for a scope callableEnvKey = "env"		-- Key for current callable environment typeDescriptionMap = {}		-- Map of type ids to their description referenceTypeMap = {}		-- Map of value type ids to their reference type if it exists dereferenceTypeMap = {}		-- Map of reference type ids to their value type if it exists arrayTypeMap = {}		-- Map array keys to their array type stringConstantMap = {}		-- Map of string constant values to a structure with the attributes {name,size}
-scalarTypeMap = {}		-- Map of scalar type names to the correspoding value type
+seekContextKey = "seekctx"	-- Key for seek context types defined for a scope callableEnvKey = "env"		-- Key for current callable environment typeDescriptionMap = {}		-- Map of type ids to their description referenceTypeMap = {}		-- Map of value type to reference type dereferenceTypeMap = {}		-- Map of reference type to value type arrayTypeMap = {}		-- Map array key to its type stringConstantMap = {}		-- Map of string constant value to its attributes scalarTypeMap = {}		-- Map of scalar type name to its value type

 dofile( "examples/tutorial/sections.inc")